2021 AFC Champions League final

-The 2021 AFC Champions League Final was the final of the 2021 AFC Champions League, the 40th edition of the top-level Asian club football tournament organized by the Asian Football Confederation (AFC), and the 19th under the current AFC Champions League title.
+The 2021 AFC Champions League final was the final of the 2021 AFC Champions League, the 40th edition of the top-level Asian club football tournament organized by the Asian Football Confederation (AFC), and the 19th under the AFC Champions League title.

 The final was contested as a single match between Al-Hilal from Saudi Arabia and Pohang Steelers from South Korea.
 Prior to the match, both teams were joint most successful teams in the AFC Champions League, with three titles each.
 Al-Hilal won the match 2–0 and clinched their fourth title, becoming the outright most successful team in the history of the competition.
-They also qualified for the 2021 FIFA Club World Cup in the United Arab Emirates.
+As Asian champions, they also qualified for the 2021 FIFA Club World Cup in the United Arab Emirates.

 Teams

 In the following table, the finals until 2002 were in the Asian Club Championship era, and since 2003 in the AFC Champions League era.